LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 3.3.0: Added Stat Messaging interface to spawn and transform creatures allowing other plugins to make requets to EAR to
        spawn and/or transform minis.
 3.3.0: Added support for hidden groups once EAL supports it.
-3.2.1: Bug Fix: Multi Slab.
-3.2.1: Bug Fix: Multi Slab Delay is now float.
-3.2.0: Fixed bug with text file Encounters.
-Encounters are now a new kind: Encounter.
-3.1.1: Added missing default pointer asset.
-No plugin change.
-3.1.0: Added support for encounters from text files (as opposed to asset bundles) similar to multi-slabs.
-3.0.1: Moved cache to CustomData folder so other plugins can access the portraits and assetInfo.cache file.
-3.0.0: Added Aura anchor points to allow creation of general mini swappable equipment.
 ...
 1.0.0: Initial release
 ```